Solid Modeling Solutions: History

 SMS software is based on years of research and application of NURBS technology.
 Les Piegl and Wayne Tiller (a partner of Solid Modeling Solutions) wrote the definitive "The NURBS Book" on non-uniform rational B-splines, with aids to designing geometry for computer-aided environment applications.
 The fundamental mathematics is well defined in this book, and the most faithful manifestation in software is implemented in the SMS product line.

 Philosophy

-SMS provides source code to customers to enhance and enable their understanding of the underlying technology, provide opportunities for collaboration, improve time to repair, and protect their investment.
-Product delivery, maintenance, and communication are provided by web-based mechanisms.
-SMS has established a unique model of technical organization and an adaptive open-source approach.
-The subscription-based pricing philosophy provides a stable base of technical expertise, and it is cost-effective for its customers when viewed from the perspective of the total cost of ownership of complex software.
+SMS provided source code to customers so they could understand the underlying technology, collaborate with others, and repair it on their own.
+The software was provided on a subscription-basis.

 SMS architecture

 SMLib – fully functional non-manifold topological structure and solid modeling functions.

 TSNLib – analyze NURBS based trimmed surface representations.

 GSNLib – based on NLib with curve/curve and surface/surface intersection abilities.

 NLib – an advanced geometric modeling kernel based on NURBS curves and surfaces.

 VSLib – deformable modeling using the constrained optimization techniques of the calculus of variations.

 PolyMLib – an object-oriented software toolkit library that provides a set of objects and corresponding methods to repair, optimize, review, and edit triangle mesh models.

 data translators – NURBS-based geometry translator libraries, with interfaces for the SMLib, TSNLib, GSNLib, NLib, and SDLib family of products, including IGES, STEP, VDAFS, SAT, and OpenNURBS abilities.